 ¼ teaspoon (1.25ml) lemon juice

-Preheat the oven to 160C and grease two 23cm (9inch) round cake tins and then line the base with baking paper or parchment and lightly brush with gluten and dairy free butter.
+Preheat the oven to 160C and grease two 23cm (9inch) round cake tins and then line the base with baking paper or parchment and then lightly brush with melted gluten and dairy free butter.

 Using a stand mixer, beat the sugar and eggs on a low speed to combine.
 Then turn the speed up to high, before continuing to beat for approximately 8-9 minutes until the mixture is thick and creamy.